Code-Institute-Submissions/ShaneMuir-Milestone-1/README.md

 a visitor.

 * Contact form - CSS used to add abit of interactivity to the contact page.
 I have used emailJS for the purpose of this contact form.
+UPDATE - I have changed the emailJS to a php mail function.

 #### Possible feature to implement